I am your host, Marius Popescu, and De Amicis is a website where I publish articles and tools focused on business, team and product development.

 Empathy helps you learn

 Marketing and sales were just the next logical steps.
 Understanding the client and being able to talk to them and explain how your product will solve their problem, with their words and in their language, that’s what I would call good marketing.
-Without selling your products you have no business, so you better understand the sales process: moving a client from lead to paying customer, your market constraints, your sales approach and what your business needs to sell to be viable.
+Without selling your products you have no business, so you better understand the sales process: moving a client from lead to paying and happy customer, your market constraints, your sales approach and what your business needs to sell to be viable.

 Both your clients and your team need empathy and understanding